 If you participate in a project funded by a third party then we may share your data with the funder and bulk mailing organisations.

 We will never disclose, share or sell your data without your consent; unless required to do so by law.
 We only retain your data for as long as is necessary and for the purpose(s) specified in this notice and other guidance provided by Lantra.
 Where you have consented to us providing you with promotional offers and marketing, you are free to withdraw this consent at any time.

-To withdraw consent please contact Sandie Absalom Data Controller, telephone 02476 696996.
+To withdraw consent please contact Sandie Absalom Data Protection Officer, telephone 02476 696996.

 The purposes and reasons for processing your personal data are detailed below: